Retiring Abroad: Things to Consider When Moving to a Different Country

 12.1 Planning and Logistics

 Create a detailed plan for your move, including timelines and tasks.
-Decide what to take with you, what to sell, and how to handle shipping belongings.
+Decide what to take with you, what to sell, and how to handle shipping of belongings.

 12.2 Organizing Important Documents